 Once the side panels are complete, the floor frame needs assembling.
-The container floor frame is manufactured using I-beams.
+The floor frame is manufactured using I-beams.
 In most cases, two longer I-beams are placed at a right angle and smaller I-beams are then welded together to fill the space.
 The final step is to use an angle grinder to sand the floor and ensure that there are no rough edges.

 Step 6: Door and corner assemble

 Door and corner posts are completed separately before being attached to the floor frame.
-Again, the container doors are cut to size before being prepared and sanded.
-Square steel tubing is also added to the top and bottom of the container door to increase durability.
-The corner posts are then welded to the container floor and the individual doors are welded in-place.
+Again, the doors are cut to size before being prepared and sanded.
+Square steel tubing is also added to the top and bottom of the door to increase durability.
+The corner posts are then welded to the floor and the individual doors are welded in-place.